 1 Bultmann, for example, in Essays Philosophical and Theological, p.
 276, claims that John 20:28 is the only sure instance in the New Testament of the title "god" being applied to Jesus.
 Most would agree that Hebrews 1:8 is a second clear instance.
 Note the careful translation of the New American Bible: "Your throne, O god, stands forever" (Ps.
-45:6).
-The God of the Bible is designated thousands of times by the singular personal pronoun "I," "You," "He," etc. Singular personal pronouns describe a single Person, not three.
+45:6; Heb.
+1:8).
+The God of the Bible is designated thousands of times by the singular personal pronoun "I," "You," "He," etc. Singular personal pronous describe a single Person, not three.
 Of the nearly 4,400 occurrences of the word "God" in the Bible not one of them can be shown to mean "God existing in three Persons."
 This fact should convince the open-minded that the Bible never presents God as a Trinity.
-The Triune God is foreign to
+The triune God is foreign to Scripture.

-The phrase "eternal generation of the Son," which is the linchpin of orthodox Trinitarianism, has no meaning, since to generate means to bring into existence, while eternity lies outside time.
-Cp. the protest of Dr. Adam Clarke: "I trust I may be permitted to say, with all due respect for those who differ from me, that the doctrine of the eternal Sonship of Christ is, in my opinion, antiscriptural and highly dangerous...To say that he was begotten from all eternity is, in my opinion, absurd; and the phrase 'eternal Son' is a positive self-contradiction.
+2 The phrase "eternal generation of the Son," which is the linchpin of orthodox Trinitarianism, has no meaning, since to generate means to bring into existence, while eternity lies outside time.
+Cp. the protest of Dr. Adam Clarke: "I trust I may be permitted to say, with all due respect for those who differ from me, that the doctrine of the eternal Sonship of Christ is, in my opinion, antiscriptural and highly dangerous...
+To say that he was begotten from all eternity is, in my opinion, absurd; and the phrase 'eternal Son' is a positive self-contradiction.
 'Eternity' is that which has had no beginning, nor stands in any reference to time.
 'Son' supposes time, generation, and father, and time also antecedent to such generation.
 Therefore the conjunction of these two terms, 'Son' and 'eternity,' is absolutely impossible, as they imply essentially different and opposite ideas" (Commentary on Luke 1:35).
 Dr. J.O.
 Buswell writes, "We can say with confidence that the Bible has nothing whatsoever to say about 'begetting' as an eternal relationship between the Father and the Son" (A Systematic Theology of the Christian Religion, Zondervan, 1962, p.
 111).
+The Pulpit Commentary observes that "eternal generation, humanly speaking, is a theological fiction, a philosophical absurdity" (Micah, p.
+82).
+Compare Isaiah 59:3b-4.

 3 I am indebted to F.F.
 Bruce for the following keen observation: "People who adhere to sola scriptura (as they believe) often adhere in fact to a traditional school of interpretation of sola scriptura.
-Evangelical Protestants can be as much servants of tradition as Roman Catholics or Greek Orthodox Christians; only they don't realize that it is 'tradition'"
+Evangelical Protestants can be as much servants of tradition as Roman Catholics or Greek Orthodox Christians; only they don't realize that it is 'tradition'" (from correspondence).

-(from correspondence).

-So the Jews rendered the Hebrew expression when they translated their Scriptures into Greek.
+4 So the Jews rendered the Hebrew expression when they translated their Scriptures into Greek.

 5 Cp. the remark of E. Kautzsch: "The reference in Micah 5:2 is to remote antiquity...Deut.
-32:7 shows that this is the meaning of 'days of old' (not 'days of eternity,' as if what were spoken of were the eternal pre-existence of the Messiah)" (Hastings Dictionary of the Bible, extra vol., p.
-696).
-The Pulpit Commentary (Micah, p.
-82) observes that "eternal generation, humanly speaking, is a theological fiction, a philosophical
+32:7 shows that this is the meaning of 'days of old' (not 'days of eternity,' as if what were spoken of were the eternal preexistence of the Messiah)" (Hastings Dictionary of the Bible, extra vol., p.
+696)."

-A weakness of most theological systems is the refusal to see in the statements attributed to Jesus in Revelation the very words of the Master.
-When the Christology of the Revelation is set aside, the claims of Jesus in the book (1:1) are denied and a distorted Christology results.
+6 A weakness of most theological systems is the refusal to see in the statements of Jesus in Revelation the very words of the Master.
+When the

+Christology of the Revelation is set aside, the claims of Jesus in the book (1:1) are denied and a distorted Christology results.